redox-os/website/content/news/this-month-250331.md

 ## Driver Improvements

+- 4lDO2 added the x86 RTC driver
+- 4lDO2 started to implemented multi-threading support on the NVMe driver
 - bjorn3 updated the Bochs emulator/debugger and USB xHCI drivers to use the `redox-scheme` library
 - bjorn3 updated the `inputd` daemon to use the `redox-scheme` library
 - bjorn3 updated all drivers and daemons to the 0.4 version of the `redox-scheme` library